 History of Scotland

-This group was based on A History of Scotland, a documentary series produced by BBC Scotland and the Open University and presented by Neil Oliver, a charismatic Scottish archaeologist, author and broadcaster.
+This group used a variety of sources but was based on A History of Scotland, a documentary series produced by BBC Scotland and the Open University and presented by Neil Oliver, a charismatic Scottish archaeologist, author and broadcaster.

 The series charts the journey from the tribes who united to fight back the Romans to the reopening of the Scottish Parliament.
 It reveals fascinating struggles, incidents and characters from William Wallace, Robert the Bruce and Sir Walter Scott to the Covenanters, the Darien disaster and the tobacco lords.
 The series is a sweeping and insightful chronicle of an often turbulent nation.
 By placing Scotland’s story in the wider context of British, European and global history, it explodes myths and reveals a Scotland which forged its own destiny.

 History of Ireland groups